 Fortunately, it is not often the most effective, especially if your site is older and already has established authority with content marketing or social media.

 2. Low-quality Blog and Forum Comment Backlinks

-This negative SEO tactic a bit more of a serious problem, especially if the links are created rapidly, typically at a speed that’s nowhere near usual to your site.
+This negative SEO tactic a bit more of a severe problem, especially if the low-quality links are created rapidly, typically at a speed that’s nowhere near usual to your site.

-With this attack, you run the risk of Google thinking that you’re attempting to aggressively position yourself by buying links and, as a default reaction, they will penalize you.
+With this attack, you run the risk of Google thinking that you are attempting to aggressively position yourself by buying paid links and, they will penalize you.

 What can you do in this case?
 I recommend-